Best Air Pump for Hydroponics System: A Buying Guide

 Contrary to what most people believe, running your air pump 24/7 is actually better at extending the device’s lifespan.
 Although certain instances, like routine maintenance, may require you to shut off for a short period of time.
 In this case, it is still okay to turn off the air pump once in a while.

-Other accessories to use with your hydroponic air pump?
+Other accessories to use with your hydroponics air pump?

 Air stones and tubings are some of the accessories you can use along with your air pumps.
 They are important components to your setup as they help to optimize the efficiency of your air pump.